Data-driven Control Against False Data Injection Attacks: Data-driven Control Against FDI

-Thus far, we have established the feasibility for SDP \eqref{eq:lqr:on} provided that certain conditions on the attacking power $\delta$ and the parameter $\epsilon_1$ are met.
+In this manner, the computational complexity reduces to $\mathcal{O}(n_x^3(n_x + n_u)^3)$, which is smaller than $\mathcal{O}(n_x^3(n_x(n_u + 1) + n_u)^3)$ in \cite{rotulo2021online}. \end{remark} \begin{remark} [Noisy data] The proposed method can be directly extended to handle noisy data.
+Instead of considering the ideal system \eqref{eq:sys:ideal}, we consider a system with noise, i.e., $x(t + 1) = A x(t) + B u(t) + w(t)$, where the process noise $w(t)$ satisfies $\Vert w(t)\Vert \le \bar{w}$ for all $t \in \mathbb{N}$.
+In this setting, the value of $\delta$ is affected by both the attack matrix and the noise level $\bar{w}$.
+During the online step, the matrix $\mathbf{C}_t$ in \eqref{eq:ellipsoid:t:bc} can be replaced by $\mathbf{C}_t = x_p(t) x_p'(t) - \bar{w}^2I$ to compensate for noise. \end{remark} Thus far, we have established the feasibility for SDP \eqref{eq:lqr:on} provided that certain conditions on the attacking power $\delta$ and the parameter $\epsilon_1$ are met.
 In addition, matrix $K(t)$ defined in \eqref{eq:Kk} stabilizes the subsystem $(A_{\sigma(t_s)},B_{\rm tr})$ for $t \in [t_{s} + 1, t_{s+1}]$.
 However, observing at time $t=t_{s+1}$ that the dynamics switches to $(A_{\sigma(t_{s+1})}, B_{\rm tr})$ while the matrix $K(t)$ is designed to stabilize $(A_{\sigma(t_{s})},B_{\rm tr})$.
 Consequently, there is a mismatch between the controller gain $K(t)$ and the activated mode $\sigma(t_{s+1})$, which may lead to divergence of the state.
-Hence, in the following, conditions on the attacker's switching frequency is derived to ensure the stability of system \eqref{eq:sys}.
+Hence, in the following, conditions on the attacker's switching frequency is derived to ensure the stability of system \eqref{eq:sys}. \begin{remark}[Parameters $\epsilon_1$ and $\epsilon_2$] It has been shown in the proof of Theorem \ref{thm:lqr} that a larger $\epsilon_1$ enables the feasibility of SDP \eqref{eq:lqr:on} under a larger attack energy bound $\delta$.
+The largest bound is achieved when $\epsilon_1 = 1$.
+In this case, constraint \eqref{eq:lqr:on:1} should be modified into a strict form, i.e., replacing $\preceq$ with $\prec$.
+On the other hand, inequalities \eqref{eq:stable:K} and \eqref{eq:alphaj} in the proof of Theorem \ref{thm:stability} imply that a smaller $\epsilon_1$ and a larger $P^*(t)$ provides a faster convergence rate, which leads to better system's performance as we illustrate through numerical examples in the ensuing section.
+The parameter $\epsilon_1$ trades off between the feasibility of SDP \eqref{eq:lqr:on} and the system's performance.
+Furthermore, as discussed before, system's performance benefits from a larger $P^*(t)$, according to \eqref{eq:lqr:on:4} and \eqref{eq:lqr:on:5}, which can be realized by choosing a larger $\epsilon_2$. \end{remark}